Updated: Jan 18

-In order to achieve the best from your performance tests, you can combine a few testing types that available under the term “Performance”, a good and effective combination will lead to better and more precise results.
+To achieve the best from your performance tests, you can combine a few testing types that are available under the term “Performance” a good and effective combination will lead to better and more precise results.

-Please note, that for this post I will list each type of test, with a very short description (but I promise to create a dedicated article for each one of them).
+Please note that I will list each type of test for this post with a concise description (but I promise to create a dedicated article for each one of them).

 Types of Performance tests

 Testing the software with sudden overloads, the main goal is to validate that the software can handle situations where there is a sudden jump in the user activity.

 Reliability / Endurance / Soak Tests

 Testing the system with different loads for an extended period aims to see that the system can handle sustained use.

 Testing the software with an increasing set of data (Near to the software limitation), the main goal is to see that the software can handle such loads without any side effects (unexpected crashes, memory leaks, bottlenecks, etc.).

 Testing the software performance while increasing the volume of users/environment and determining how the software will adjust to the growing scale.